rouskinlab/seismic-rna/src/docs/howto/runwf.rst

 The first substep of masking is excluding pre-specified positions.
 You can specify three types of positions to exclude:

-- **G and U bases:**
+Exclude positions with G and U bases
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 DMS methylates G and U much less than A and C residues under physiological conditions [`Zubradt et al. (2017)`_], so positions with G or U bases are generally excluded when DMS is the chemical probe.
 Use the options ``--exclude-gu`` (default) and ``--include-gu`` to decide whether to use G and U bases.

-- **Poly(A) sequences:**
+Exclude positions with poly(A) sequences
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Although DMS and SHAPE reagents do modify A residues that are not immobilized by base pairing, stretches of 5 or more consecutive A residues tend to have very low mutation rates because of a behavior of the reverse transcriptases that are used in mutational profiling (including TGIRT-III and SuperScript II, III, and IV) [`Kladwang et al. (2020)`_].
 Thus, using poly(A) sequences for structural analysis can produce artifacts.
 SEISMIC-RNA automatically excludes all positions within stretches of 5 or more consecutive A residues.
 You can customize this behavior with the option ``--exclude-polya {n}``, where ``{n}`` (an integer) is the minimum length of poly(A) sequences to exclude.
 To disable poly(A) exclusion, use the option ``--exclude-polya 0``.

-- **Arbitrary positions:**
+Exclude arbitary positions
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 You can also exclude any arbitary positions from any reference sequence.
 A common reason to exclude a position is if the base is modified endogenously in a way that causes mutations during reverse transcription.
 To exclude an arbitrary position, use the option ``--exclude-pos {ref} {n}``, where ``{ref}`` is the name of the reference and ``{n}`` is the position to exclude (where the first base in the reference is position 1).

 Mask setting: Filter reads
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""